Morgahl/pipes/README.md

 * General documentation is available if not explicitly completed.
 * Documentation of channel "gotcha" issues with channels.

+# Usage

+Future home of `README.md` library usage documentation...
+I'm getting to it.
+For now follow the soon to be completed first pass of the core `pipes` package.

 # Examples

 This library includes an `examples` folder containing functional, if sometimes contrived, example implementations of library functionality.